PercyNguyen7/Percy-s-Prototype-3/README.md

 I have reviewed and compiled playtesters' feedback main ideas into the following 3 categories:
 Criticism:
+- Last mirror hint towards the flag of the tent is quite unclear
 - Players can just bump through every single gate until the random one opens
 - Sound near tent is too loud
 - Player could look through the wall